 IM927 Digital Cities: Interdisciplinary Perspectives

 The module is aimed at introducing interdisciplinary perspectives on current challenges faced by cities and urban science, in order to develop a critical understanding of the role of digital technologies, big data and urban analytics for promoting sustainable urban development in “smart city” initiatives worldwide.
-This is achieved through a series of invited talks featuring both academic and professional experts, which is accompanied by a discursive seminar.

 Week 1 – Introduction to Digital Cities: Urban Challenges, Urban Analytics and City Science